eatkinson/Tractor_ms_results/README.md

 Seperate output files are provided for the results for Total Cholesterol for AFR and EUR ancestry backgrounds as produced by the joint-analysis GWAS model as described in the paper.
 We additionally provide code used to generate the results presented in that manuscript for full transparency.

-For the Tractor pipeline and software, please see the sister repo https://github.com/eatkinson/Tractor and wiki.
+For the Tractor pipeline and software, please see the sister repo https://github.com/eatkinson/Tractor alongside a use wiki (https://github.com/eatkinson/Tractor/wiki).